EliahKagan/palgoviz/doc/install-dev-container.md

 memory=2GB
 ```

-2 gigs is sufficient for a palgoviz dev container, often even if you are
+2 gigs is sufficient for a palgoviz dev container.
-running another WSL system at the same time.

 ### Ways to create the container